Apollo

 Get involved

-If your organization is considering Apollo for an observation mission, reach out — individual contributors may be available for paid deployment support.
+If your organization is considering Apollo for a serious observation mission and the software feels daunting, feel free to reach out.
+We may be able to advise, or if you need more in-depth help, individual contributors may be available for paid deployment support.